Teenage Birth & Pregnancy Data

 Teens say that parents most influence their decisions about sex, love, and relationships.
 Unfortunately, many parents don’t have these conversations with their teen because they are embarrassed or don’t have enough information themselves.

 Want to know your county’s teen pregnancy rate?
-You can view your county’s teen pregnancy rate for 2010 by going to the Kids Count teen pregnancy data center.
+You can view your county’s teen pregnancy rate by going to the Kids Count teen pregnancy data center.